 Sometimes you may feel anger and frustration at the perpetrator.
 If this does occur you may want to seek your own support so you do not place that burden on the survivor.
 They need to focus on their own healing journey and having to comfort or talk down their supporters will not make them feel heard.

 Responding in a caring and compassionate way can increase the chances that your friend, partner, or colleague will continue to seek help and support.
 Te Whare Tāwharau is available to supporters as well.
 If you need support please come in or call, we are happy to listen to anything you feel you need to discuss.

 Sexual violence is a gender based phenomenon.
 Takatāpui, fa’afafini and people of minority genders and sexualities are disproportionately impacted by sexual violence.
-Within rainbow relationships, there can be unique forms of violence, and different stakes.
-Maybe an abusive partner is the only person who has affirmed your gender identity.
-Maybe assault has been minimised as “normal queer sex.”
+Within rainbow relationships, there can be unique forms of violence, and different stakes e.g. maybe an abusive partner is the only person who has affirmed your gender identity or the assault has been minimised as “normal queer sex.”

 If you wish to bring a friend or whānau as support when you visit us that is fine and if you wish, we can contact Pearl Matahiki and her caring team at Te Huka Mātauraka – The Māori Centre who have dedicated counsellors and can further offer support for you.